-Get several generations of your family together this Easter – there’s room for everyone at one of these stunning seaside retreats.
+For a much-needed family get-together, book a stay where there’s a room for everyone at one of these stunning self-catering seaside retreats.
 Words: Jessica Johnson

 MAWGAN PORTH, NORTH CORNWALL

 WHY HERE?
-Not even a year old yet, this stunning cliff-top retreat blends stylish design with all the practical touches needed for a sandy family get-together.
+This stunning cliff-top retreat blends stylish design with all the practical touches needed for a sandy family get-together.
 Check out the morning’s waves from the south-facing glass façade, then leap down to Mawgan Porth Beach for some lessons with Kingsurf surf school.
 Kids can rinse off in Panorama’s handy outdoor shower and then play all day in the secluded garden and open-plan living areas, which feature a games room, snuggly sofas and Freeview TV.
 Six spacious bedrooms can sleep up to 12 guests.

 HOW DO I BOOK?
 Call 01637 861005 or visit beachretreats.co.uk.